 Conclusions

 Small changes in data sets containing redundancy can result in substantial changes in selected features.
 Feature redundancy is also known to cause selection of sub-optimal features.
-A method for selecting stable and informative features from redundant data by ranking correlated clusters of features, was presented.
-Using hierarchical clustering, a natural number of clusters can be selected by observing the stability of correlation relationships in the data using a dendrogram.
-Clusters are then ranked using an importance measure, calculated as the median of a relevance criterion evaluated on each individual feature in the cluster.
+This study presented and evaluated a new method for selecting stable and informative features from redundant data by ranking correlated clusters of features.
+The method uses affinity propagation to identify a moderate number of clusters of correlated and similarly relevant features.
+It then ranks the clusters using an importance measure, calculated as the median of a relevance criterion evaluated on each individual feature in the cluster.
 By selecting individual features from the best clusters, a set of informative features is found while simultaneously removing redundancy from the data.
-The ability to hand-pick features from the best clusters distinguishes FCR from related feature selection methods.
-This ability is beneficial as it allows other factors, such as speed of computation and physical interpretability, to be considered when determining an effective feature set.

-The need for user specification of dissimilarity threshold can be seen as a weakness of the FCR method.
-This is a subjective choice and different thresholds can lead to different sets of selected features.
-A possible way to automate this choice would be to extract clusters from all levels in the hierarchy, select a set of features from the best clusters at each level, and then use a performance measure such as the accuracy of a k-NN classifier to choose the best set of features overall.
-The need for visual inspection of the dendrogram to make the choice of dissimilarity threshold limits the dimensionality of data that the FCR method can practically be applied to.
-For data sets of hundreds or thousands of features, the dendrogram may be too cluttered to make a sensible choice and a feature selection algorithm other than FCR may be more appropriate.
-It is worth noting that for problems where feature stability and user specification of preferred variables are not required, FS-NaiveBC may be a more sensible choice of feature selection method.
-It achieved the best accuracy results and does not require any user intervention as with FCR.

-Despite these limitations, FCR performed well on a diverse range of high dimensional redundant data sets.
+These features may be selected automatically based on their relevance, or interactively, taking criteria such as computation time and measurement cost into account.
+The option to include factors other than relevance and redundancy in determining selected features distinguishes FCR from related feature selection methods; although currently this option is limited to a manual procedure.
+Future work will investigate ways of combining relevance with other criteria to allow feature selection without user input.

 The effectiveness of the proposed FCR method was evaluated by comparing its accuracy, stability and execution time to a set of popular feature selection methods.
-The feature selection methods were each tested in combination with two criteria for feature relevance: the MI between the candidate feature(s) and the class labels, and the accuracy of a naive Bayes classifier trained on the candidate feature(s).
+Two criteria were tested for measuring feature relevance: the MI between the candidate feature(s) and the class labels, and the accuracy of a naive Bayes classifier trained on the candidate feature(s).
 Unlike structured sparsity regularisation approaches, these relevance criteria do not assume a linear dependence between features and class labels.
-FS-NaiveBC provided the best accuracy performance but the worst stability performance.
-In a similar vein, FS-MI provided the best stability performance but the second worst accuracy performance.
-The FCR method performed well overall, with both naive Bayes and MI criteria.
-Although FCR did not quite achieve the best performance in accuracy or stability alone, it was the highest ranked method when considering the accuracy and stability measures in combination.
+FCR performed well overall, with both naive Bayes and MI criteria and was the highest ranked method when considering the accuracy and stability measures in combination.
 Another benefit of FCR is its relative speed compared to greedy search FS and BE type methods.
 Ever increasing quantities of high spatial and spectral resolution remote sensing data are being produced and require interpretation (Chi et al. 2016).
-In this context, instability and sub-optimality associated with feature selection from high dimensional redundant data will become increasingly critical issues.
+In this context, instability and sub-optimality associated with feature selection from high dimensional redundant data will become increasingly important.
 Computationally efficient techniques, such as FCR, are required to address these challenges.

 Acknowledgements